vectorstack-ai/vectorstackai-python/docs/how-to-guides.md

   When set to True, metadata for each result is returned.
   If you only need IDs and similarity scores, leave this as False to speed up the query.

-### Detailed Search Scenarios
+### **Detailed Search Scenarios**

-Below are code examples for each scenario, showing how to supply the correct arguments depending on your index configuration.
+Below are code examples demonstrating how to search your index based on different configurations.
+Each example shows the required and optional arguments needed for successful searching.
-Each call returns a list of results, where each result includes:

-- `id` – The identifier of the matching document/vector.
-- `similarity` – The similarity score for the match (higher is typically more relevant).
-- `metadata` – Any additional metadata stored with the vector (only returned if `return_metadata=True`).

-#### A. Dense Indexes
+#### Dense Indexes
-##### A.1 With Integrated Embedding Model
+##### With Integrated Embedding Model
-For a dense index configured with an integrated embedding model, you only need to provide a `query_text`.
+To search a dense index configured with an integrated embedding model, you only need to provide a `query_text`.
 The method will automatically generate a dense query vector from this text.

 - Required: `query_text`
 - Optional: `top_k`, `return_metadata`